HammCn/HammCn/README.md

 You can get more information from [My HomePage](https://hamm.cn), but [Email](mailto:admin@hamm.cn) will be the quickest way to contact me.

-I wish you enjoy your codes and fuck your bugs
+I wish you enjoy your codes and fuck your bugs.

 That's all and nice to meet you.